tangkunyin/hexo-theme-jsimple/README.md

 #### 3. comment and  analytics config in your site _config.yml, please add them manually.

  ```
-    ## Aanalytics support cnzz only.Config it in your site yml file
+    ## Tencent Aanalytics is default.
+You can update it in site-analytics.ejs file yourself
-    cnzz_siteid: your siteId
+    tentcentAnalyticsId: your siteId
  ```

 ### The other settings